 Safe Ways to Balance Emotions in Pregnancy

-As a midwife, I often get questions about what is safe to take in pregnancy, especially when women are feeling more emotional.
+Pregnancy can be an emotional time.
+I often get questions about what is safe to take in pregnancy to help with feeling sad or depressed or emotional swings.
 If you are struggling to feel happy and upbeat, first, I want you to understand this can be normal.
 Your body is going through a lot of changes and you are preparing for one of the largest changes you will have in your life.
-Even if not a first baby, adding another baby, though a wonderful gift, is a huge stress.
-Here are some practical, safe-for-pregnancy ideas.
+Even if not a first baby, adding another baby, though a wonderful gift, can be a huge stress.
+Here are some practical, safe-for-pregnancy ideas to support your emotions.

 Diet and Lifestyle are Key